How to make video and audio accessible

 Why audio-only content needs a transcript

-• are both deaf and blind and use braille displays to read text
+• are deafblind and use braille displays

 Creating a transcript